LGBTQA MBAs & Active Allies

 - Working with prospective students to answer questions about LGBTQA life at McCombs and in Austin.

 - Organizing social events each semester, including events which are open to the MBA community at large.

 - Promoting diversity in career networking within the MBA and greater business community.

 Members of GLAM regularly participate in the annual Reaching Out MBA Conference.
 Reaching Out MBA, Inc. is a non-profit organization that promotes the education, visibility and networking capabilities of lesbian, gay, bisexual and transgender business leaders in the United States and around the globe.
 The organization targets graduate business students and a broad range of corporations as it seeks to increase the awareness of LGBTQA issues in an increasingly diverse workplace, as well as in public life.

-McCombs is proud to be one of the first schools to offer the Reaching Out LGBTQA MBA Fellowship in 2015.
+McCombs is proud to be one of the first schools to offer the Reaching Out LGBTQA MBA Fellowship.
 These awards are for LGBTQA students and their active allies enrolling in business school.
 Please see our Scholarships webpage for more information on the ROMBA Scholarship.